watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

         & C_{cap,carbon} = C_{carbon}M_{GAC} \\\\
         & C_{cap,other} = z_0\left( \left( N_{op}+N_{red} \right)\frac{V}{N_{op}} \right)^{z_1}

+Note that given the the ability to alter the parameters in these correlations, GAC adsorbent unit costs (:math:`C_{carbon}`) may be fixed to a value (:math:`y_0`) by setting :math:`y_1=0`.

 Operating Cost Calculations
 +++++++++++++++++++++++++++

 Operating costs are calculated as the cost to replace spent GAC adsorbent in the contactor beds.
-Makeup and backwash costs are assumed to be negligible.
-Since the mass required determined by the rate of replacement is expected to be purchased in smaller quantities than the initial charge, the cost for fresh GAC adsorbent for makeup has a separate cost per unit mass, expected to be higher than the initial charge unit cost.
+Energy for backwash and booster pumps are considered negligible compared to the regeneration costs.
+Since the replacement adsorbent purchases are expected to be purchased in bulk at smaller quantities than the initial charge, the cost of fresh GAC adsorbent for makeup has an independent cost per unit mass variable, expected to be higher than the initial charge unit cost.

     .. math::